Wills & Estate Planning

 How Does a Trust Fund Work?

-Another trustee later takes over, often at your death, and oversees the trust to ensure that your wishes are being respected.
-The trustee must act in the best interest of the trust and the beneficiary at all times—it’s a fiduciary duty.
+The trustee must act in the best interest of the trust and the beneficiary at all times—it’s a fiduciary duty, which means there can be legal ramifications for breaching that duty.
 The beneficiary receives your distributed assets according to the rules of the trust, as administered by the trustee.

-Trusts can shelter assets from estate tax and from creditors after you’re gone.
-They’re also a very private way to transfer wealth because only the trustee and the beneficiaries know the contents of the trust and the rules around their distribution.
-Compare that to probate, which is a matter of public record.
+Some trusts may be able to shelter assets from estate tax and from creditors after you’re gone.
+They’re also a private way to transfer wealth because only the trustee and the beneficiaries know the contents of the trust and the rules around their distribution.
+Some types of trust can avoid probate, the court process of executing a will, which is a matter of public record.

 What Are the Benefits of a Trust Account?